bedops/bedops/docs/content/reference/file-management/conversion/sam2bed.rst

   seq1    5       41      B7_591:1:289:587:906    137     +       63      36M     *       0       0       GTGGCTCATTGTAATTTTTTGTTTTAACTCTTCTCT    (-&----,----)-)-),'--)---',+-,),''*,    MF:i:130        Aq:i:63 NM:i:5  UQ:i:38 H0:i:0  H1:i:0
   ...

+.. note:: The provided scripts **strip out unmapped reads** from the SAM file.
+We believe this makes sense under most circumstances.
+Add the ``--all-reads`` option if you need unmapped and mapped reads.

 .. note:: Note the conversion from 1- to 0-based coordinates.
 While BEDOPS fully supports 0- and 1-based coordinates, the coordinate change in BED is believed to be convenient to most end users.